 The baby llama (or alpaca) is one of the lesser known animal names — they’re called a crya or cria, from the Spanish word cría, meaning “baby”.
 When Spanish explorers reached South America, they quickly adopted the term, especially as llamas make sounds resembling those of babies.

-Although they’re often called pups, the young of coyotes are also referred to as whelps, as are the young of otters, wolves, and even tigers.
+Although they’re often called pups, the young coyotes are also referred to as whelps, as are the young otters, wolves, and even tigers.

 A baby ferret is called a kit and a baby opossum, like a kangaroo, is called a joey.
+“Kit” may come from the Middle English word “kitling”, which means “young creature”.n the aborigine language, ‘joey’ means ‘small animal’.
 Young foxes are also called kits.

 Interestingly, monkeys, our closest living relatives, share the name for their young with humans.
 A baby monkey will be called an infant.
 A baby ape will be called… a baby.